dluxio/dlux-docs/dlux/images.md

-# Images for STEEM and dlux posts.
+# Images for dlux posts
 Posting through dlux includes both traditional 16x9 rectangular images for all front ends, and 360 equirectangular images for portal preview images in VR on dlux.

 ## Capture Images